-The 3-year funding will help LatinoLife deliver a range of activities that contribute to the Arts Council’s ‘Let’s Create’ strategy.
-Specifically, we will deliver:
+With the help of the UK Government, LatinoLife delivers a range of activities that contribute to the Arts Council’s ‘Let’s Create’ strategy.
+Specifically, we deliver:

 The UK's largest Latin music festival brings together Latin music lovers and people who've never listened to music in Spanish or Portuguese to a major London park, every summer, to enjoy the very best Latin music and dance.
 It is the only UK festival to be included in Europe's '10 Most Inclusive Festivals', published by FestSpace, an EU funded research group involving 5 universities across Europe.
-Our 2023 edition became the biggest ticketted Latin music event ever held in the UK, selling 14,000 tickets and without bringing any big international artists, only homegrown talent.
 Find out more at www.latinolifeinthepark.com

-We produce intimate concerts on a monthly basis to showcase new, young or emerging UK Latin artists to industry decision-makers, consumer tastemakers and the public.
-Our 'Candela Sessions' present young artists fusing London and Latin urban sounds such as reggaeton, grime, hip-hop and drill in diverse venues, including the Adidas Flagship Store in Oxford Street (April 2023) and the iconic Ministry of Sound (May 2023) while our 'Intimo concerts' showcase artists of diverse genre from jazz and folk to classical and rock in alternative venues, private houses and even gardens!
+We produce concerts on a monthly basis to showcase new, young or emerging UK Latin artists to industry decision-makers, consumer tastemakers and the public.
+Our 'Candela Sessions' present young urban artists fusing London and Latin sounds at our own UK events and also at major UK festivals including at SXSW London and the Lambeth Country Show.
+Since 2025 we have been showcaseing UK artists at international festivals, such as Feira Preta in Salvador, Bahia and our own international events, such as LatinoLife in Comuna 13, Medellin, Colombia.
+Our 'Intimo concerts' showcase artists of other Latins genres from jazz, salsa and folk to classical and rock.

 Our 'Incubator' events are industry events for all those with a professional interest in the creation, promotion and distribution of Latin Music in the UK.
 They consist of panel discussions, networking sessions + live music showcases - a chance for everyone with a passion for Latin music - musicians, DJs, dancers, promoters, venues, labels, distributors and media - to get together, rub shoulders, make and activate big plans!
 Find out more here

-We've been supporting young Latin creatives on an informal basis for 20 years, ever since we showcased the first homegrown Latin urban artists at our Reggaeton Festival back in 2004, the first ever reggaetón ever in the UK.
+We've been supporting young Latin creatives on an informal basis for 20 years, ever since we showcased the first homegrown Latin urban artists at our Reggaeton Festival back in 2004, the first ever in the UK.
 Since then we've built institutions that have developed the UK-Latin Music industry and mentored many young Latinx creatives.
 We also deliver an outreach programme in schools.
 Now we're making it formal.
-Our Mentoring Programme supports 18-25 year olds who have embarked on a career in Latin music and media but need guidance and expertise to further professionalise themselves, increase quality of output, provide opportunities and help them access pathways into the industry.
+Our Mentoring Programme supports young people who have embarked on a career in the creative and media industries but need guidance and expertise to further professionalise themselves, increase quality of output, provide opportunities and help them access pathways into the industry.
 If you would like to apply for our mentoring scheme please contact us here

 MORE ABOUT US

-Since 2004 LatinoLife has produced media, music and events - from club nights, concerts and magazines to festivals, award ceremonies, music conferences and a record label - which have helped improve the profile, quality and relevance of UK-produced Latin music and arts.
+Since 2001 LatinoLife has produced media, music and events - from club nights, concerts and magazines to festivals, award ceremonies, music conferences and incubators which have helped improve the profile, quality and relevance of UK-produced Latin music and arts.
 Through these institutions that we've built from scratch, we've helped increase under-represented artists’ access to the industry, media and audiences, as well as opening up the general public's access to high-quality Latin culture.

 In awarding LatinoLife its prestigious status as an NPO, the Arts Council clarified: